Introduction

 ‘Those standing studied him and sidled towards him With all the world’s wonder as to what he would do.
 For astonishing sights, they had seen, but such a one never; Therefore a phantom from Fairyland the folk there deemed him.
 So even the doughty were daunted and dared not reply.’

 The narrator describes the Green Knight's first appearance at King Arthur’s court.
-His huge size and fully green appearance is an indications of magic, specifically Fairy magic.
-Fairyland exists on another plane where few humans are allowed to enter but at their own peril.
-Fairies are part of Britain's pre-Christian pagan religion.
+His huge size and fully green appearance is an indication of magic, specifically Fairy magic.
+Fairyland exists on another plane where few of the humans are allowed to enter but at their own peril.
+Fairies is part of Britain's pre-Christian pagan religion.
 But Britons following Christianity, refuse to acknowledge the existence of Fairyland and its magic, as they perceive it as evil.
-Thus, the Green Knight must be dangerous, and his presence in the Arthurian court is considered alarming and wrong.
+Thus, the Green Knight must be dangerous, and his presence in the Arthurian court is considered as alarming and wrong.
+Britain had been Christian for some 800 years by the time the poem was written; it identified the tension between the Christian view of magic as evil and the frequent use of magic as a device in literature.
+It is an integral element of Arthurian legends, which are also deeply Christian.

 ‘Merrily in the morning by a mountain he rode Into a wondrously wild wooded cleft, With high hills on each side overpeering a forest Of huge hoary oaks, a hundred together.
 The hazel and the hawthorn were intertwined With rough ragged moss trailing everywhere[.]’

 The narrator describes Gawain’s ride north into the wilderness.
 Britain in the 1300s followed the Christian faith, yet many continued to believe in Celtic paganism.
-About this line, pagan worship of natural elements such as the sun and plants such as Oak, Hazel, and Hawthorn are often linked with Fairyland.
-Hence would be considered wilderness and dangerous that would be a place of definite evil.
+In reference to this line, pagan worship of natural elements such as the sun and plants such as Oak, Hazel, and Hawthorn are often linked with Fairyland.
+Hence would be considered wilderness and dangerous and would be a place of definite evil.

 After Gawain arrives at the Green Chapel to meet the Green Knight, he sees a grass-covered barrow instead of a building.
 Barrows, or ancient burial mounds, exist throughout the British and Irish countryside.
-Pre-Christian Celts erected barrows.
+Barrows were erected by pre-Christian Celts.
 Many legends believe that they are entryways to Fairyland.
-Here, Gawain being Christian connects the mound with Satan due to his trust of pre-Christian pagans as evil.
+Here, Gawain being Christian connects the mound with Satan due to his trust of pre-Christian pagan as evil.
 Hence, he concludes that the Green Knight is a creature of evil magic.

 The Green Knight reveals his true identity and explains his transformation done by the magic of Morgan le Fay (Fay = Fairy).
 Morgan le Fay, a famous witch, learned her craft from Merlin, a wizard and one of King Arthur’s advisors.
 However, unlike Merlin, her craft was evil.
 Witchcraft was considered Satan’s gift.
 Here the Celtic pagan concept of Fairy blends with the impression of witchcraft: Both involve magic and the non-Christian.